geofrenzy/Cordova-Blink-1-LED-demo/README.md

 Sample app that demonstrates the functionality of the Fencing Agent for Cordova.

-To try it, just run:
+To try it, just clone it and run:
 ``` bash
 cordova build
 cordova run